aws-quickstart/cdk-eks-blueprints/docs/addons/adot-addon.md

 For more information on the driver, please review the [user guide](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html).

 ## Prerequisites
 - The ADOT Operator uses admission webhooks to mutate and validate the Collector Custom Resource (CR) requests.
 In Kubernetes, the webhook requires a TLS certificate that the API server is configured to trust.
 There are multiple ways for you to generate the required TLS certificate.
-However, the default method is to install the latest version of the cert-manager. `certificate-manager` EKS blueprints should be added before ADOT addon.
+However, the default method is to install the latest version of the cert-manager.
+You can install Certificate Manager using this [user guide] https://cert-manager.io/docs/installation/helm/ or you can use `certificate-manager` EKS blueprints addon which should be added before ADOT addon.

 ## Usage